2ndSightLab/ai-tracker/fixed.md

 Typos cuz these are just notes for me...
 The way I'm ordering this is weird sorry.
 I write the date/time adn stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+6/12/2026 2:52 PM

+🟢 Woke up thinking that the agent is getting confused by Environment Types / Account Types Environmetns / Accounts.
+The reason I have both is that I might have a penetest environemnt, for example, and I might create muultiople pentested accounts in the pentest environment using the pentest account type.
+Or I might create multiple enviroments of type Web - like Web Prod, Web Dev, etc. So going to try to split off the types from the actual accounts and see if that helps...here we go...

 6/11/2026 12:36 AM

 🟢 Well, since the model WIPED OUT all the data in my organization configuration, I'll add a Reset to Default option which copies bakc in the default configuration files.